SpaceBallz2k8/battleworlder/README.md

 Every member found with the required toon is found then they are sorted by power and the lowest 5 are selected.

-To create the required database
+To create the required database (old method)

 run the createmydb.py script, this will create the database and the main tables